 a.
 Conditions of Disciplinary Suspension.
-A student who has been suspended from the College shall be denied all privileges afforded a student and shall be required to vacate College premises at a time determined by the Student Conduct Officer or his/her designee.
+A student who has been suspended from the College shall be denied all privileges afforded a student and shall be required to vacate College premises at a time determined by the Student Conduct Officer or his/her Designee.

-In addition, after vacating the College Premises, a suspended student may not enter upon the College premises at any time, for any purpose, in the absence of written permission from the Student Conduct Officer or his/her designee.
-A suspended student must contact the Student Conduct Officer or his/her designee for permission to enter the College premises for a limited, specified purpose.
+Also, after vacating the College Premises, a suspended student may not enter upon the College premises at any time, for any purpose, in the absence of written permission from the Student Conduct Officer or his/her Designee.
+A suspended student must contact the Student Conduct b.
+Withdrawals/Completion of Semester with Pending Disciplinary Action.
+Students who elect to withdraw during a semester when they have a pending disciplinary action will still be held accountable for the alleged behavior, and the conduct process will continue.
+Students who elect to remain registered for a class may continue in their studies until a conduct process has concluded, except for instances where the interim suspension is required for the safety and wellbeing of the college community.

+Officer or his/her Designee for permission to enter the College premises for a limited, specified purpose.